 Finding a selector

-You can use your browser tools to inspect a webpage and find the identity of a particular element.
+You can use your browser's tools to inspect a webpage and find the identity of a particular element.

-For the easiest discovery of CSS selectors, we recommend using a browser extension to find CSS selectors on your webpage.
-Visit your browser’s extension or add-on store for specific solutions.
+For a potentially easier selector discovery method, we recommend that you use a browser extension to find the CSS selectors on your webpage.
+For specific solutions, visit your browser’s extension or add-on store.

 Adding to the theme